utilitarianexe/brains/README.md

 After cloning navigate into the repository and run.

-`pip install -e .`
+`pip install -r requirements.txt`

+Note python 3 package.
+If installing matplotlib or pygame is an issue it can be run without these depending on mode.

 # Run

-Runs in two modes
+Runs in two display modes

 ## pygame